-- GUS links with a number of credit providers nationwide.
-Users may link to a full list of credit providers at https://singlefamily.fanniemae.com/credit-information-providers. - An interface occurs between GUS and the credit bureaus through a platform known as the Fannie Mae Credit Interface Service (CIS). - The interface is seamless to lenders and only acts as a conduit.
+- GUS links with hundreds of credit providers nationwide.
+Users may link to a full list of credit providers at the following Fannie Mae link. - An interface occurs between GUS and the credit bureaus through a platform known as the Fannie Mae Credit Interface Service (CIS). - The interface is seamless to lenders and only acts as a conduit.
 An attempt to access information from all national credit repositories will occur, but GUS can complete its credit risk evaluation with information from only one repository.